 The UK Treasury is launching a consultation to prevent people from being ripped off when they are at their most vulnerable as a result of alarming research from Citizens Advice Scotland and Fairer Finance.

-Their are thousands of pre-paid funeral plans bought each year and most providers are fair and legitimate, but tougher regulation will ensure robust standards are enforced for all plan providers and protect individuals and their families if things go wrong.”
+Economic Secretary to the Treasury John Glen said, “I’m appalled at the lengths some dishonest salesmen have gone to in order to sell a funeral plan.
+It breaks my heart to think that our oldest and most vulnerable are being pressured in to funeral plans that leave their grieving families out of pocket.
+There are thousands of pre-paid funeral plans bought each year and most providers are fair and legitimate, but tougher regulation will ensure robust standards are enforced for all plan providers and protect individuals and their families if things go wrong.”

 Demand for funeral plans has soared by about 245% between 2006 and 2017, although regulations have remained the same since 2001.

-Consumers are obviously not around to measure service against delivery and expectations with the purchase of these products and with these plans costing upwards of £3,000, it’s clear that tighter regulation is required here to ensure that customer’s money is safe.
+Consumers are obviously not around to measure service against delivery and expectations with the purchase of these products and with these plans costing upwards of £3,000, it’s clear that tighter regulation is required to ensure that customer’s money is safe.

-It has become apparent that cold calling and mis-selling is rife and rogue traders have identified a gap in the regulations, with consumers mistakenly believing that this is a regulated activity that falls within the remit of the Financial Conduct Authority (“FCA”).
+It has become apparent that cold-calling and mis-selling is rife and rogue traders have identified a gap in the regulations, with consumers mistakenly believing that this is a regulated activity that falls within the remit of the Financial Conduct Authority (‘FCA’).

-I am inclined to think that the FCA will end up regulating this activity and you will be able to search on their website if a funeral plan provider is licensed and regulated to conduct such activity.
+The FCA may end up regulating this activity and you will be able to search on their website if a funeral plan provider is licensed and regulated to conduct such activity.